-Manual garage doors are heavy, clunky, and often quite difficult to open and close, particularly if you’re in any way vertically challenged!
-Difficulties opening and closing garage doors are one of the main reasons they get left open, and when they’re left open for any length of time (even just a couple of minutes) they become a target for the more unscrupulous members of society.
+Manual doors are heavy, clunky, and often quite difficult to open and close, particularly if you’re in any way vertically challenged!
+Difficulties opening and closing the doors are one of the main reasons they get left open, and when they’re left open for any length of time (even just a couple of minutes) they become a target for the more unscrupulous members of society.

 Being able to close your garage door at the touch of a button means you can easily keep your most precious stored items safe and secure.

 It probably goes without saying (although we’re going to say it anyway) that garage door openers make life infinitely more convenient, especially when it’s freezing cold and chucking down with rain.
 No more fiddling with keys and having to heave open a heavy metal door, whilst your best suit gets soaking wet.

 If you’re considering selling your house at any point in the future, a garage door opener is a really great and unique selling point that future buyers are going to love.

 Garage door openers can offer a great deal of convenience and have been designed to make life easier, better, and more efficient.
 However, before rushing out to invest in one, it’s important that you research these devices and only choose one that’s right for your garage.